KatamariJr/gorm.io/pages/docs/context.md

 ## Single Session Mode

-Single session mode usually used when you want to perform a single operation
+Single session mode is usually used when you want to perform a single operation

 ```go
 db.WithContext(ctx).Find(&users)